 W. Essex Ave. from Geyer Rd. to Dougherty Ferry Rd.
 This project will also provide ADA compliant ramps and crossings.
-The City has received a 20/80 grant from the East West Gateway Council of Governments.
+The Construction/Material Testing - This work will consist of construction phase to rehabilitate City has received a 20/80 grant from the East West Gateway Council of Governments.